jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

 Yuxuan Zhang graduated from the University of Florida with a master's in computer science.
-Currently, he is a Research Assistant at the Just&Green Transportation Lab.
 Yuxuan loves coding and enjoys taking on new challenges.
 <br/>
 <br/>
 <br/>